amartyasd/amartyasd.github.io/_pages/cv.md

 Experience
 ======
 * Directed Reading Project(Advisor: - Dr Ulrik Buchholtz , University of Nottingham)(ongoing)
-  The goal of the project currently is using the formal language of HoTT to reason internally to (oo,1)-toposes following work by Mike Shulman.
-I'm reading Shulman's paper titled "All (∞,1)-toposes have strict univalent universes".
+  The goal of the project currently is using the formal language of HoTT to reason internally to (∞, 1)-topoi following work by Mike Shulman.
+I'm interested in non-presentable cases, to be specific, I'm interested in elementary (∞, 1)-topoi semantics of HoTT.
+I'm reading Mike Shulman's paper titled "All (∞,1)-toposes have strict univalent universes" and Nima Rasekh's paper "FILTER QUOTIENTS AND NON-PRESENTABLE (∞, 1)-TOPOSES"
-  I'm currently reading Egbert Rijke's notes on HoTT, Emily Riehl's Categorical Homotopy Theory and some other of Emily's notes under the guidance of Prof. Dr. Buchholtz.
+  I'm using Cisiski's Higher Categories and Homotopical Algebra Riehl's Categorical Homotopy Theory, and Rezk's Higher Topos theory notes.

 Other Activities